Billy Meeske: First reign as heavyweight champion of Australia

-In August 1922 a meeting of all professional wrestlers in Victoria was held to reinvigorate the sport and resolve the issue of scheduled matches falling through.
+In August 1922 a meeting of all professional wrestlers in Victoria was held by the newspaper Sporting Globe to organize and reinvigorate the sport and resolve the issue of scheduled matches falling through.
 At the meeting it was decided that the two wrestlers with the best claim to the heavyweight championship of Australia were Joe Bailey and Meeske and a match was scheduled.
 In September 1922 to promote the match Meeske antagonized Bailey by having ten pounds delivered to him via the newspaper the Sporting Globe as a wager and suggesting that Bailey may not show due to cowardice.
 He later sent an additional fifteen pounds to Bailey saying he would wrestle him at any time and any location with ten days notice.
 Meeske finally wrestled for the heavyweight championship against Bailey on November 22 at Melbourne Stadium, defeating him and becoming the recognized heavyweight champion of Australia.
 After his victory he went on holiday to Gippsland Lakes.

 In January 1923 Meeske agreed to face Dave Smith for the heavyweight title in February, and announced that he would defend the title against Billy Kopsch if he defeated Smith ahead of the match.
 He defeated Smith with the victory being described as easy, and decisive with the match lasting just three minutes.
 Meeske's manager demanded that Kopsch wager twenty-five pounds ahead of their match, accusing him of not drawing large enough crowds to his matches, and Meeske instead wrestled and defeated Scotsman Jim McMurdo in April 1923.
 Another notable event in April was that Meeske joined the coaching staff of the South Melbourne Football Club.

 In May, 1923, Kopsch challenged Meeske again, and they finally wrestled on May 31 with Meeske winning after Kopsche sustained a shoulder injury he claimed seriously handicapped him.
 They wrestled a second time in June with Meeske winning again.
-After this a match between Meeske and Clarence Weber, who had recently come out of retirement, was hotly anticipated but Meeske postponed scheduling a bout due to his commitments with the South Melbourne Football Club, although he did wrestle and beat Charlie Honroths in late June.
+After this a match between Meeske and Clarence Weber, who had recently come out of retirement, was hotly anticipated but Meeske postponed scheduling a bout due to his commitments with the South Melbourne Football Club, although he did wrestle and beat Charles Honroth in late June.
 In July the date of a Meeske and Weber wrestling match was set, and the prospect received interest throughout the month.
-In early August Meeske won a Ju-Jitsu match against Billy Kopsch which was billed as a 'fight to the death' due to strangle holds being allowed.
-They fought a second Ju-Jitsu match with the stipulation that they wear jackets in late August which Meeske also won.
+In early August Meeske won a jiu-jitsu match against Billy Kopsch which was billed as a 'fight to the death' due to strangle holds being allowed.
+They fought a second jiu-jitsu match with the stipulation that they wear jackets in late August which Meeske also won.